pnevyk/gryf/README.md

         .join(" - ");

     println!("{distance} km from Prague through {path}");
-    // 1387 km from Prague through Nuremberg - Munich - Florence - Rome
+    // 1391 km from Prague through Nuremberg - Munich - Florence - Rome
 }
 ```

-## Overview
+##  Goals

-The main goal of gryf is to be
+The main goals of gryf are to be

-* **convenient** -- "make the common case straightforward and natural<sup>1</sup>",
+* _convenient_, that is, "making the common case straightforward and natural",
-* **versatile** -- "offer simplicity as well as flexibility and strive for a
+* _versatile_, that is, "offering simplicity as well as flexibility and striving
-  good balance if in conflict",
+  for a good balance if in conflict",
-* **correct** -- "use extensive fuzzing and property-based testing to increase
+* _correct_, that is, "using extensive fuzzing and property-based testing to
-  confidence about correctness", and
+  increase confidence about correctness", and
-* **performant** -- "write the code with performance and memory efficiency in
+* _performant_, that is, "writing the code with performance and memory
-  mind".
+  efficiency in mind".

-The algorithms are [organized into the
-problems](#problems-instead-of-algorithms) they solve.
-For specifying the
-options of an algorithm the [builder pattern](#builder-pattern-for-algorithms)
-is utilized.
-Graphs can use different storage [under the
-hood](#separation-of-graph-storage-and-semantics).

-<sup>1</sup>Failing in this should be considered a bug and reported.
+Failing in any of these should be considered an issue to be reported.

-## Details
+## Design

 _For more details, see the [design doc](./DESIGN.md)._

 ### Problems instead of algorithms

-For users without much experience or knowledge in graph theory and algorithms,
-it may not be obvious which algorithm should (or even can) be used to solve the
+It may not be obvious which algorithm should (or even can) be used to solve the
+given problem at hand, especially for users without much experience or knowledge
-given problem at hand.
-Instead, gryf organizes the algorithms into the problem
+in graph theory and algorithms.
+Instead, gryf organizes the algorithms into the
-they solve (e.g., `ShortestPaths`) instead of exposing the algorithms directly
+problem they solve (e.g., `ShortestPaths`) instead of requiring to call the
-(`dijkstra`, `bellman_ford`).
+algorithms directly (`dijkstra`, `bellman_ford`).

-This brings a number of benefits, among which the most important are:
+Organizing algorithms into problems brings a number of benefits, among which the
+most important are:

 * It is convenient for the user, especially if they are a beginner.
 It allows
   them not to care about details if they don't want to care.